 Marilyn Bryant, CPCS, and Annette Pelfrey, CPCS, credentials analysts in the Prisma Health Medical Staff Services office, were named the 2018 Medical Staff Services Professionals for the state by the S.C.
 Association of Medical Staff Services.
 This peer-nominated annual recognition is given to medical staff professionals for outstanding contributions to their profession.

 Family Medicine Community Faculty Member of the Year

-University of South Carolina School of Medicine Greenville students recently named Robert Broker, MD, of GHS Hillcrest Family Practice, as the Department of Family Medicine Community Faculty Member of the Year.
+University of South Carolina School of Medicine Greenville students recently named Robert Broker, MD, of Prisma Health Hillcrest Family Practice, as the Department of Family Medicine Community Faculty Member of the Year.
 John Emerson, MD, surprised Dr. Broker with this inaugural award at a recent departmental meeting.

 Angelo Sinopoli, MD, Prisma Health CCO, and president and CEO of the Care Coordination Institute, has been appointed to the Physicians-Focused Payment Model Technical Advisory Committee (PTAC) by the U.S. Government Accountability Office.
 Congress established the 11-member PTAC in 2015 to provide comments and recommendations to the Secretary of Health & Human Services on physician payment models.